yochaigal/cairn/adventures/conversions/the-coming-of-sorg.md

 ---
 layout: default
 title: The Coming of Sorg
-nav_order: 2
+nav_order: 20
-parent: Trilemma
+parent: conversions
-grand_parent: Conversions
+grand_parent: adventures
-great_grand_parent: Adventures
-great_grandparent: Trilemma
 ---

 # The Coming of Sorg